-- a.
-In order to get the big picture of Alex's expected income and expenses, it may be more useful to simply use a modified Worksheet 2.2, the Income and Expense Statement, to project his expected position for the coming year.
-[Note to Instructors: you may want to have students submit two separate Worksheets 2.2 using the template, rather than having them customize a combined answer as we have included in this manual.]
+1. a.
+In order to get the big picture of Alex's expected income and expenses, it may be more useful to simply use Worksheet 2.2, the Income and Expense Statement, to project his expected position for the coming year.
 When doing this problem together in class, work through the given setup using a blank Income and Expense Statement on the overhead projector.
 Then have the class decide which items need to be slashed.
 (See the example which follows.)
-After these decisions have been made, divide the expenses into months and fill out Worksheet 2.3 as indicated in part 2 which follows. - b.
-For 2016, Alex's total expenses of \$35,979 are less than his expected total income; he has a deficit.
+After these decisions have been made, divide the expenses into months and fill out Worksheet 2.3 as indicated in part 2 which follows.

+b.
+For 2015, Alex's total expenses of \$35,979 are more than his expected total income; he has a deficit.

-2. The mentioned adjustments were incorporated into making Alex's annual cash budget summary for 2016 shown on Worksheet 2.3 which follows.
-Please note that some of the monthly budgeted items vary by small amounts in order to make the totals correct.
+- 2. The mentioned adjustments for 2016 were incorporated into making Alex's annual cash budget summary shown on Worksheet 2.3 which follows.
+Please note that some of the monthly budgeted items vary by small amounts in order to make the totals correct. - 3.
+(Students' answers will vary depending on the adjustments chosen.)